The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 Before we get started, if you have other Eagle-required merit badges to earn, I’d recommend checking out my Difficulty Ranking Guide to Every Eagle-required Badge.
 Lifesaving is a pretty advanced badge, so if you’d like to see my recommended Eagle-required badges for Scouts who are just starting out, click on that link above!

-Keep in mind, the Lifesaving merit badge is lengthy — it requires both skills and knowledge.
+Keep in mind, the Lifesaving merit badge is lengthy, requiring both skills and knowledge.
 Be prepared to work hard, get tested on your skills, and learn a lot of useful information for saving lives!

 Before we jump into learning though, take the time to read through each of the following requirements and fully understand what we’ll be covering in this badge.
 Remember, preparation is key to success!